-I bought Jenny some Skittles on the way out.
+I bought Jenny some Skittles on the way out the store.
 A reward for her part in the interaction but I didn’t tell her.
 She probably knew.
 She’s a smart kid.
 I didn’t want to teach her to be rude, but the conversation ended more quickly than it would have without.

 The week Jenny started Kindergarten was hard for me.
-I just kept thinking about Daniel and how he should be posing for the photos on her first big day with us.
+I just kept thinking about Daniel and how he should be here with us.
+How he should be posing for the photos on her first big day too.

 Time marches on.

-Jenny learned school lessons fast and made friends just as quickly.
-She got close with Rhiannon and Paul’s kids nextdoor long before the new baby.
-Dixon and Lincoln were funny boys and the Parishes quickly became the only real friends I made here.
-We took turns babysitting the 3 kids, their 2 and Slug, while they enjoyed date night.
-They’d look after Jenny on the few nights I went out myself.
+Jenny was a quick study of the primer lessons and made friends at school just as quickly.
+She got close with Rhiannon and Paul’s kids next door.
+This was when they weren’t expecting the new baby.
+Dixon and Lincoln were funny boys and Rhiannon and Paul quickly became the only real friends I made here.
+I took turns with them babysitting all three of the kids, their two and mine, while they enjoyed date night.
+They would look after Jenny on the few nights I went out myself.
 Usually, I went to the movies or someplace I could be alone with my thoughts.

-One afternoon, they were in the backyard, hands tucked up under their armpits like chickens, running single-file in circle.
-Paul had to run to Lexington for work.
+One afternoon, they were in the backyard, their hands tucked up under their armpits like chickens, running single-file in circle around and around.
+Paul owned the local auto shop and needed to get some part in Lexington.
 I offered to watch the kids so Rhiannon could join him for the long ride.

-The first time I heard it was that day.
-I set a plate of PB&J sandwiches on the picnic table in the yard and heard the boys teaching it to Jenny.
-It sounded like Ring-Round-The-Rosy, but the rhyme was different.
-She picked up on it quickly because she already knew the tune.
+The first time I heard the rhyme was that day.
+Bringing a plate of peanut butter and jelly sandwiches to the picnic table in the yard, the boys were teaching it to Jenny.
+It sounded something like Ring-Around-The-Rosy, but the rhyme was different.
+She picked up on it quickly because she already knew the normal one.